AidanRS5772/GLaDOS/README.md

 ./GLaDOS
 ```

 Any time you want to change the build system you need rerun steps 2 through 4, and anytime you want to add or remove a package from the dependencies you need rerun all the steps.
 It would be benificial to familiarize yourself with how to use Conan and Cmake as well.
+If you do your code editing in vscode you may want to add "~/.conan2/p/**" to the "includePath" section of the "c_cpp_properties.json" file to have intelisense be able to see the packages downloaded from conan.

 Setup Guide for Server: